-This photo below is September 2015 photo back at 12% BF and 160 lbs.
+This photo's below are September 2014, 2015 and 2016 back at 12% BF and 160 lbs.
 I have found that to be my optimum weight and easy to maintain with little effort.
 I am lean and strong with lots of stamina and not carrying any excess weight at all.
 Also very flexible and agile.
-So a very good balance indeed !
+So a very good balance indeed.
+New photos coming !

-these photos are recent and to show my healed state.
-I am even stronger and more fit today in 2017 new photos coming soon !
+These photos are recent and to show my healed state.

 I offer personal consultations to good health for very reasonable rates.
 The initial consultation is $150 USD or two hours of time purchased. $75 per hour after that for follow up and specific ongoing guidance on physical training, nutrition, weight loss and overall well being and methods for good sound sleep.
 Basically I teach how to acquire all of the above items on this page rather easily and that is how you heal yourself.
 The initial consult is largely info gathering and analysis to get your parameters established.
 I also have access to all the necessary herbs at excellent prices you will greatly appreciate and all are completely organic.
 Some I grow and some I procure from special sources.
-Special pricing on coconut charcoal is available to all who get consults !
-And I highly recommend every family have at least 5 or 10 pounds on hand at all times because it has many health and medicinal uses as well as water filtration and is very cost effective .
+Many people use the herbs to balance their endocrine system and all hormonals, increase HGH, testosterone and or estrogen.

 I eat this salad about 5 days a week. cucumber, tomato, bell pepper, olive oil, balsamic and tarragon vinegar, Feta cheese, raisins and sunflower seeds.
 Sometimes I add Arugula and dandelion and all ingredients are from the garden when possible.
 Excellent and very nutritious !